Alumna’s Mobile App Educates Harvard Arboretum Visitors

 As the applications programmer at the Arnold Arboretum, Donna Tremonte was transitioning from a background in botany to IT.
-Just last May, she completed the Information Technology Graduate Program with a concentration in digital media arts and instructional design.
+In May 2012, she completed the Information Technology Graduate Program with a concentration in digital media arts and instructional design.
 For her thesis, Donna combined both passions, creating Plants in the Arboretum Landscape: A Mobile Application Guide, a self-guided mobile tour of Harvard’s arboretum that provides visitors with educational content at their fingertips.

 Below, Donna discusses the inspiration behind her thesis and how she hopes to expand upon it for future projects.

 Where did the idea for your project originate?